-5. This Is Where The World’s Largest Electric Guitar Ensemble Took Place!
+5. Host Of The World’s Largest Electric Guitar Ensemble

 A Guinness World Record was created on 12 January 2013 when 368 participants in Nagaland gathered to strum to the tunes of ‘Knocking on heaven’s door’ a song by Guns N’ Roses.
 With an aim to promote brotherhood the Sky Group at Agri Expo in Dimapur pulled off this staggering act.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!